 - Tip #11: Travel with your child’s birth certificate.

 Tip #1: Wear slip-on shoes.

-Since you must take off your shoes while going through security, you want to wear some that are easy to take off and easy to put back on.
+Since you must take off your shoes while going through security, you want to wear shoes that are easy to take off and put back on.
 This alone can save you several minutes and lots of aggravation.

 Tip #2: Leave your kids’ shoes on.